Sending Emails from the Applicant Details Page

 - To personalize the message using mail merge fields, click the lightbulb icon, then select the information you want to merge into the message.

-Note: emails sent from WebAdMIT come from email@example.com.
+Emails sent from WebAdMIT come from email@example.com.
 If the applicant replies to the email, their response is routed to your selected reply-to address.

 Sending Emails in Batch

 You can then proceed with the same process as described above.
 The message will be sent to all applicants that were checked in your search, list, or Clipboard.
 Note that applicants cannot view who else you send an email to in batch.

 - Bounced: the message was rejected by the recipient’s email server; you should verify the recipient’s email address.
 If incorrect, the applicant should update this information by returning to their CAS application.
 If correct, contact the Client Support Specialist team.